What are the Distinctive and Special Aluminum Features?

 1- Weight to Strength Ratio

 Aluminum is a very light metal when compared to steel.
 With 2,7 g/cm³ specific weight, it is a 1 to 3 ratio to other metals.
 This lightness results in savings on manufacturing.
-Also, in-car production example, it helps to reduce the dead weight.
-So this results with energy savings, less fuel consumption, and a more green World.
+Also, it is very important for manufacturing special products like aluminum profiles.
+Also, in-car production example helps to reduce the dead weight.
+So this results in energy savings, less fuel consumption, and a more green World.

 2- Less Corrosions